zachsmith/public/now.md

 - On the Portfolio Grant Committee for [Social Venture Partners][4]
 - Co-hosting the [Seattle Design Thinking & Innovation Collective][5]
 - Organizing the [Farnam Street Readers][6] group in Seattle
+- [Reading as much as I can][7]
+- Trying to write more
+- Considering my next move

 [1]:	http://zxmth.us/1PzqBgr
 [2]:	http://zxmth.us/1Pzqi5c